oncomouse/AndrewPilsch.com/source/blog/2015-02-16-creepy-scholarship.html.md

 ### Cyber-stalking Elderly Professors

 Jonathan Goodwin, as I'm sure many of you saw, spent the month leading up to MLA posting screen captures from the historical JIL data that [Jim Ridolofo](http://rid.olfo.org/) produced using commercial OCR software.
-[He posted his findings on his blog](http://jgoodwin.net/blog/jobs-of-the-mla/).
+[Goodwin posted his findings on his blog, after MLA](http://jgoodwin.net/blog/jobs-of-the-mla/).
 As he mentions at the bottom of that blog post, at one point, I suggested that his project would have more exigence if we could match job listings to names.

 My interest in this project was because one of the truths of the academic job market in the humanities is that "institutional fit" (one of the most nebulous terms in a [profession dominated by nebulous terms](http://www.nytimes.com/2015/02/14/opinion/digitizing-the-humanities.html)) is often so fluid.
 People get hired who bear little seeming resemblance to their JIL ads because departments decide or know in advance that they *actually* need someone slightly different then they put into words.
 There's a whole host of reasons for this slippage, and I won't get into enumerating them here.
 I merely point out the predominance of fit to highlight that data-mining the JIL without accounting for the reality of hiring does not give a full picture of the reality of historic job markets.